 If you want to put your money to work for you, consider income investing to provide you with a regular revenue stream.

-One of the reasons that presidential candidate Mitt Romney is getting a lot of flack is due to the fact that his effective tax rate is so low.
-One of the reasons that he ends up paying a lower percentage of his income in taxes is due to the fact that a great deal of his income comes from investments.
+One of the reasons that presidential candidate Mitt Romney is getting a lot of flack is the fact that his effective tax rate is so low.
+One of the reasons that he ends up paying a lower percentage of his income in taxes is the fact that a great deal of his income comes from investments.
 Long-term investment gains, and dividends, are taxed at different rates.
 As a result, Mitt Romney's investment income offers him with a way to pay at a lower tax rate.

 Income investing isn't just for the wealthy, though.
 It's possible for you to build an income portfolio as well — although it might take a little longer than you might expect.
-Without a large amount of capital, you will need to carefully consider how you build your portfolio over time, and realize that it can take 10 years (or more) to get your portfolio to the point that it provides you with a significant revenue source.
+Without a large amount of capital, you will need to carefully consider how you build your portfolio over time and realize that it can take 10 years (or more) to get your portfolio to the point that it provides you with a significant revenue source.